sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 weather
 ```

-Note that during a partition rebalancing, the affected group temporary disappears, because is not active anymore.
+Note that during a partition rebalancing, the affected group temporary disappears, because it is not active anymore.

 ## Consuming __consumer_offsets

 Because it's a topic, it's possible to just consume it as any other topic.

-First of all, because it's an _internal_ Kafka topic, by default, the consumers can't see it, therefore they can't consume it.
+But because it's an _internal_ Kafka topic, by default, the consumers can't see it, therefore they can't consume it.
-We must ask them to not exclude it (default is true).
-We must add to the consumer's props:
+We must ask them to not exclude it (default is true) by adding some props:
 ```shell
 $ echo "exclude.internal.topics=false" > /tmp/consumer.config
 ```
-Then use it to consume the topic:
+Then we use it to consume the topic:
 ```shell
 $ kafka-console-consumer --consumer.config /tmp/consumer.config \
   --zookeeper localhost:2181 \